C4rbo/Port-Scanner/README.md

 # Port Scanner

-A simple port scanner written in Python, designed for educational and authorized security testing purposes.
+A simple port scanner written in Bash and Python, designed for educational and authorized security testing purposes.
 This tool can scan a range of TCP ports and display the open ones.

 ## Features